-The general types of uses which may occur on community land categorised as General Community Use and Natural Area, and the forms of development generally associated with those uses, are set out in tables in the relevant category section in this Plan.
+The general types of uses which may occur on community land categorised as Natural Area -Foreshore, and the forms of development generally associated with those uses, are set out in the table in the Natural Area - Foreshore category section in this Plan.

-3.5 Scale and intensity
+3.6 Scale and intensity

-Hennegar Bay public reserve's current use is a shared use pathway for pedestrians, strollers, rollerbladers, skateboarders and cyclists along the foreshore of Lake Illawarra.
-The land provides for active transport and recreational opportunities and is part of the shared pathway that extends around Lake Illawarra and the coast to Shellharbour.
-The intensity with which this pathway is used is dependent on varying factors such as weather, day of the week and holidays.
+Cowrie Island reserve's current use is for public recreation.
+The intensity with which this reserve is used, is dependent on varying factors such as weather, surf conditions, day of the week and holidays.